 17. Dark Honey Blonde Highlights

-Like Americans, Asians too can rock blonde look, right?
-Most of the Asian women have yellow undertones in their skin.
-And, this makes the honey blonde shade perfect for them.
+Like Americans, Asians too can rock a blonde look, right?
+Most Asian women have yellow undertones on their skin.
+And, this makes the honey-blonde shade perfect for them.
 If you want to add slight creativity, replace the honey shade with caramel.